NormanLiu/LeetCode_Practice/5 Longest Palindromic Substring/README.md

-isPal.cpp\\
-Check if a tring is palindromic.
+isPal.cpp: Check if a tring is palindromic.

-longest_palindromic.cpp\\
-Use brute force method.
+longest_palindromic.cpp: Use brute force method.
 It gets the correct answers but exceeds time limit.